University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_2.md

 <img width="1265" height="342" alt="image" src="https://github.com/user-attachments/assets/663749fc-2dad-4df5-80a6-0cfb8ecc15a0" />

-The command we ran above generally autodetects an appropriate bacterial scheme to use.
+The command we ran above generally auto detects an appropriate bacterial scheme to use.
 However their may be times where an incorrect scheme is selected by the `mlst` tool.
-This can happen for example between closeley related bacterial species (e.g. shigella and e.coli), where the house keeping genes are genetically similar.
+This can happen for example between closely related bacterial species (e.g. shigella and e.coli), where the house keeping genes are genetically similar.
 To overcome this, you can force `mlst` to use a specific scheme by adding the option `--schema` followed by the name of the scheme - in our case we are working with salmonella samples so we will use the `salmonella` scheme:

 ```bash
 mlst --scheme salmonella --quiet assembly/ERR10479021.fasta
 ```
-Looking at the results you can see that we get the same ST, genes and allele IDs when we forced the scheme campared to when we didnt force the scheme - lucky!
+Looking at the results you can see that we get the same ST, genes and allele IDs when we forced the scheme compared to when we didn't force the scheme - lucky!

 However, because we used the `--quiet` setting we did not get all of the information printed on the terminal - if we run without `--quiet`

 ```bash
 mlst --scheme salmonella assembly/ERR10479021.fasta
 ```
-You can actually see that the results are different to the results from when we didnt specify a scheme.
+You can actually see that the results are different to the results from when we didn't specify a scheme.

 **Question:**
 - can you see which result is different? hint its not to do with the ST or allele IDs.

-Now lets look at if you were to specificy the wrong scheme for the organism in your sample.
+Now lets look at if you were to specify the wrong scheme for the organism in your sample.
 The command will run but you will not get any results.
 For example lets run the Mycobacterium tuberculosis scheme over a salmonella sample:

 ```bash
 mlst --scheme mycobacteria_2 --quiet assembly/ERR10479021.fasta
 ```

 On the terminal you can see that a `-` is present for the ST and allele IDs.
 This is because the genes used for the `mlst` scheme that we specified have not been detected in out salmonella sample.
-What this shows you is that it is so important to first determine what species your samples belongs to as this helps with ensuring thet you are running the correct downstream analysis - and as we have just seen this is important to get a sequence type.
+What this shows you is that it is so important to first determine what species your samples belongs to as this helps with ensuring that you are running the correct downstream analysis - and as we have just seen this is important to get a sequence type.

 ### 3.2 Run `mlst` over all samples

 Now you have genotyped one sample! well done - you can see how simple `mlst` is to run for genotyping samples.
 We can now go ahead and genotype the remaining salmonella samples.
 All of our salmonella assemblies begin with the letter "E".
-So the easiest way to run `mlst` over all our samples is to use a wild card to call all the .fasta samples begining with E and run the `mlst` tool on each of the assembly files.
+So the easiest way to run `mlst` over all our samples is to use a wild card to call all the .fasta samples beginning with E and run the `mlst` tool on each of the assembly files.

 You can do this using the following command, at the same time we will direct the results to an output file named (`salmonella_mlstresults.tsv`):